runtimeverification/k/k-distribution/tutorial/1_k/3_lambda++/lesson_4/NOTES.md

 options before this lesson, and then kompile the definition with option --transition = computational and krun it with --search.

-- The README.md says "One is to make `+` `seqstrict` in the semantics, to enforce its evaluation from left-to-right.
+The README.md says "One is to make `+` `seqstrict` in the semantics, to enforce its evaluation from left-to-right.
 Do it and then run the program above again;".
 Then it continues and says "The problem is now the non-deterministic evaluation strategy of the function application construct".
-Add this is an exercise, asking reader to fix this non-determinism.
-Then ask them to propose another example where you still get non-determinism;
+Grigore will add this as an exercise, asking reader to fix this non-determinism.
+Then ask them to propose another example where you still get non-determinism; can they?
-can they?